Soil Degradation: Harmful Effects & Promising Solutions

 - Avoid over-irrigation.
 Use efficient irrigation methods, such as drip irrigation, to prevent unwanted outcomes like secondary salinization and sodification of fields.

 - Apply the right amount of fertilizer.
 VRA (variable rate application) based on soil diagnostics and satellite imagery analytics can help determine how much fertilizer is needed in each zone to achieve the desired yield without causing harm to the land and the surrounding environment.

 - Aim for organic farming.
 To help prevent soil degradation, reduce your use of chemical fertilizers and look at organic options.
 When combating pests, choose chemical-free IPM (integrated pest management) practices to avoid pesticide drift.

 - Plant cover crops, such as legumes or grasses, while your cash crop isn’t in season.
 Cover crops protect the land from degradation, reduce weed growth, improve earth structure, and increase organic matter content.

 - Adopt contour farming.
 By collecting precipitation behind the ridges, contour farming mitigates land degradation and water runoff.

 - Practice terrace farming on the slopes.
-Agricultural terraces can be used to reduce the slope of the land, minimizing the erosive power of surface water flow.
+Agricultural terraces can be used to reduce the hillside grade, minimizing the potential for surface water flow to cause slope erosion.
 Furthermore, terrace farming enhances pedogenetic processes .